jmhorcas/SPLE-EmpiricalAnalysis/WeaFQAs/README.md

 * The FQAs variability model in different formats.
 * The FQAs software architecture implemented with different variability approaches.
 * The FQAs software architecture in UML.
+* Other artifacts like model to model transformations that implement specific variation points (e.g., *ObjectExistence* in CVL).

+**Note:** Further information about the artifacts as well as other specific artifacts of each tool can be consulted in each project below:

 ## Procedure
 For each tool, visit its corresponding project that contains specific artifacts and instructions: